sparvu/kb/README.md

 [![](https://img.shields.io/static/v1.svg?label=license&message=BSD3&color=blue)](LICENSE)

 The Smart Data Objects is a knowledge base, semantic representation of real-world objects from different industries, easy to be used by third parties software.
-For example this set of objects is used by default within Kronometrix Distributed Data Fabric.
+For example this set of objects is used by default within Kronometrix Data Analytics Platform.

 * [Design](docs/design.md)
 * [Data mapping](docs/mapping.md)